Jither/cryptopunk/readme.md

 ----------
 The cryptography algorithms included in this software are intended for historical, academic and educational purposes only.
 They are *not* intended for any kind of security purpose.
 In other words, do *not* use the code in production software, and do *not* use the output for e.g. secure communication.

 The algorithms are not optimized in any way - on the contrary: most have been *de-optimized* in order to aid readability.
-Unrolled loops in reference sources have been "re-rolled", code has been refactored into functions even in tight loops; 64-bit arithmetic errs on the side of readability rather than efficiency; etc. As such, most will be wildly inefficient compared to other implementations.
+Unrolled loops in reference sources have been "re-rolled"; code has been refactored into functions even in tight loops; bit arithmetic errs on the side of readability rather than efficiency; etc. As such, most will be wildly inefficient compared to other implementations.
 The goal post is simply "real time results on a modest spec PC for relatively limited input sizes".

 Supported
 ---------